 Refer to our resource page to read the latest non-partisan analysis from The Wilson Center's world-class experts.Learn More!

 About the Program

-The International Relations Education Program (IREP) consists of a six-week seminar series that encourages Fellows to debate key issues with some of the nation’s leading foreign policy thinkers and practitioners.
-Each Friday session will examine the historical intricacies and current relations between countries through deep dive expert presentations.
+The International Relations Education Program (IREP) consists of a four-week seminar series that encourages Fellows to debate key issues with some of the nation’s leading foreign policy thinkers and practitioners.
+Each Monday session will examine the historical intricacies and current relations between countries through deep dive expert presentations.

-The Wilson Center invites mid-to senior-level (legislative staff from legislative correspondent and above, communications staff, and committee staff) congressional staff to participate in the International Relations Education Program.
+The Wilson Center invites all congressional staff to participate in the International Relations Education Program.
+Specifically, this class invites congressional staff working for a newly-elected Member of the 117th Congress to join us to gain necessary information on global relations to develop more effective foreign policy.
 The program is open to exceptional rising leaders with a keen interest in foreign policy who staff other U.S. policymakers.
-Applicants should possess a strong understanding of the legislative process and aspire to a career shaping foreign policy.

 - India and Pakistan